Chen Lin (Han dynasty): Works

-His surviving writings include literary yuefu written in imitation of current folk ballads, and he is considered one of the major exponents of this typical Jian'an poetry style, along with Cao Cao and others.
+His surviving writings include literary yuefu written in imitation of comtemporary folk ballads, and he is considered one of the major exponents of this typical Jian'an poetry style, along with Cao Cao and others.
 Cao Cao's son and successor, Cao Pi, ranked Chen Lin as what he termed the "Seven Scholars of Jian'an".
 (Note: "Jian'an" was the era name of Emperor Xian's reign from 196 to 220.)
-The other six members of the "Seven Scholars of Jian'an" were Wang Can, Ruan Yu (阮瑀), Liu Zhen (劉楨), Xu Gan, Ying Yang (應瑒) and Kong Rong.
+The other six members of the "Seven Scholars of Jian'an" were Wang Can, Ruan Yu (阮瑀), Liu Zhen (劉楨), Xu Gan, Ying Yang (應瑒) and Kong Rong, respectively.
 In 218, the year following the plague, Cao Pi wrote a letter to his friend Wu Zhi lamenting that Chen Lin and three other members of the "Seven Scholars of Jian'an" (Xu Gan, Liu Zhen and Ying Chang) had died in the previous year.

 One of Chen Lin's yuefu poems was translated by Wai-lim Yip as "Water the Horses at a Breach in the Great Wall".